costateixeira/smart-dak-pnc/input/pagecontent/system-requirements.md

 Functional requirements describe the capabilities the system must have in order to meet the end-users’ needs and achieve tasks within the business process.

-The functional requirements are listed in the high-level functional and non-functional requirements implementation tool of the WHO Digital Adaptation Kit for postnatal care (PNC), available [here](system-requirements.html).

 Please note that these are not exhaustive lists and should be modified according to context and user persona needs.